theplant/inject/README.md

 - `Invoke`: Used to resolve dependencies and invoke a function with them.
 - `Resolve`: Used to resolve a dependency by its type.
 - `Apply`: Used to apply dependencies to a struct.
+- `Build`: Used to eagerly build all provided dependencies.
 - `SetParent`: Used to set the parent injector.
 - Thread safety ensured
 - Supports injection through the `inject` tag of struct fields